mmoehabb/goweb-template/README.md

 conn, err = pgx.Connect(context.Background(), "postgres://postgres:postgres@localhost:5432/postgres")
 ```

-If you haven't established a postgresql server before, you may find the following steps helpful:\
+If you haven't established a postgresql server before, you may find the following steps helpful:
-[1].
-Download & install postgres from here: [https://www.postgresql.org/download/](https://www.postgresql.org/download/)\
+1. Download & install postgres from here: [https://www.postgresql.org/download/](https://www.postgresql.org/download/)
-[2].
-Modify `pg_hba.conf` to enable md5 remote access:\
+2. Modify `pg_hba.conf` to enable md5 remote access:
-    - specify user to "postgres": `$ su - postgres`\
+    - specify user to "postgres": `$ su - postgres`
-    - run the following command in order to find the coniguration file location:\
+    - run the following command in order to find the coniguration file location: `$ psql -c "SHOW config_file"`
+    - open the file `pg_hba.conf` located at the same directory of `postgresql.conf`, then add the lines, shown below step 3, to the end of it:
+3. Start the service:
     ```shell
-    $ psql -c "SHOW config_file"
+    $ service postgresql start
     ```
-    - open the file `pg_hba.conf` located at the same directory of `postgresql.conf`, then add those lines to the end of it:\

 ```
+# Add these lines to the end of pg_hba.conf
 # This means that remote access is allowed using IP v4 and IP v6 to all databases and all users using the "md5" authentication protocol
 host    all             all              127.0.0.1/0                       md5
 host    all             all              ::/0                            md5
-```
-[3].
-Start the service:\
-    ```shell
-    $ service postgresql start
 ```

 And finally run the application, register, login, and have fun: